Milan: Twin towns – sister cities

 The partnership with Saint Petersburg was suspended in 2012 (a decision taken by the city of Milan), because of the prohibition of the Russian government on "homosexual propaganda".
 However, it was later restored and as of 2022, St. Petersburg is still listed on Milan's official list of twin towns.

-People
+Notable people

 Honorary citizens

-People awarded the honorary citizenship of Milan are:
+People awarded the honorary citizenship of Milan include: